wazuh/wazuh-documentation/source/migration-guide/wazuh-indexer.rst

        # chmod 400 /etc/wazuh-indexer/certs/*

 #.
-Move or copy your data to the new directories and give them the right ownership.
+Move or copy your data to the new directories and change ownership.

    .. code-block:: console